User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.

 to your servers when requesting shopping cart content.

-To get the user’s cart content on the server side, use similar code to the following.
+To get the user’s cart content on the server side, use code similar to the following.

-// Returns cart items for the given visitorId
+// Returns cart items for the given visitorId.

 const cartItems = await UserCartItem.findAll({